 If “that big one” bites, sit down on your paddleboard regardless of size!
 This specialty paddle board topic is covered in much greater depth in my how to setup a paddle board for fishing post.

 Keep in mind that if you put an electric out-boarder on your fishing paddleboard, it is no longer a paddleboard but a power-boat!
 This holds true in may North American and European jurisdictions.
 Registration and license, even driver license, requirements change accordingly.

 Yoga boards are not very different from all-round boards.
 The difference lies mainly in that yoga boards often have a bigger traction pad.
 This enables more surface of the board to be used when doing yoga.

 Unless you are very tall, yoga boards need not be longer than 10 to 12 feet.
 Here a wider board helps not only with balance.
 Sometimes you literally need the space for your yoga.
 You can more about this in our paddle board yoga article.
-We particularly like the Connelly Nava from Redshift Watersports for yoga due to its slightly wider platform.

 With some difficult yoga poses, a thinner board might actually be easier on the balance than a thicker one.
 Since this is very different from the other activities on a paddleboard a yoga board is the only board where a thinner board, with less volume, might be more stable.